spiyderz/wyoming-satellite-spiyderz/docs/tutorial_2mic.md

 git clone https://github.com/spiyderz/wyoming-satellite.git
 ```

-If you have the ReSpeaker 2Mic or 4Mic HAT, recompile and install the drivers (this will take really long time):
+Install the ReSpeaker 2Mic or 4Mic HAT Drivers, recompile and install the drivers (this will take really long time):

 ```sh
 cd wyoming-satellite/